 With each wire strand, you will want to repeat this pattern.
 This is going to be the legs of the spider.
 String the beads all the way so they are tight against the loop you made in the wire.

-After all four wires are strung with the same bead pattern I made sure the legs were good and even and clasped them tight with my round nose pliers.
+After all four wires are strung with the same bead pattern I made sure the legs were even and clasped tightly with the round nose pliers.
 (This part is a little tricky.
 As you can see in the kinky ends of the wires I had to do this a couple of times before I was happy with the results.)
 Hold tight with the pliers and do a twisting motion with the legs.
-You want a nice a tight twist like shown in the second picture.
+You want a nice tight twist like shown in the second picture.